N64Recomp/RecompFrontend/README.md

   - `players`
     - `single_player_mode` should be separate from max players
     - concept of players and profiles are disjointed, maybe thats okay? controller reconnects should attempt to preserve the last player's profile
+    - pressing escape stops the process and creates a softlock

 ## before public wishlist